Senda Berenson Abbott: Family

-Abbott was born as Senda Valvrojenski to Albert Valvrojenski and Judith Valvrojenski (née Mickleshanski) in Butrimonys, Vilna Governorate, Russian Empire to a Lithuanian Jewish family, who would immigrate to the United States when she was seven years old.
+Abbott was born as Senda Valvrojenski to Albert Valvrojenski and Judith Valvrojenski (née Mickleshanski) in Butrimonys, Vilnius Governorate, Russian Empire to a Lithuanian Jewish family, who would immigrate to the United States when she was seven years old.
 Her older brother was Bernard Berenson, and she would later have another younger brother and two younger sisters.
 Her father Albert grew up following an educational track of classical Jewish learning and contemplated becoming a rabbi.
 However, he became a practitioner of Haskalah, a European movement which advocated more integration of Jews into secular society.
 After his home and lumber business were burned to the ground, he lived with his more traditionalist in-laws who pressured him to enroll Bernard with a Hebrew and Aramaic tutor.
 He decided to move to the United States to raise his family according to his own beliefs, moving alone in 1874 to the West End of Boston.
 He became a "poor peddler of pots and pans", selling his wares in nearby towns.
 Albert changed his surname to Berenson soon after his arrival as part of his "Westernization".
 After months of work, he sent for his family in 1875.

 Albert insisted that the family speak only English, stopped attending synagogue, and attempted to sever ties to their Jewish traditions.
 Despite this, his children did not fully abandon their faith.
-Bernard described himself as Jewish and continued to practice some rituals, though he did not have a Bar Mitzvah.
 The family had moved to a section of Boston with almost fifty families from their original neighborhood, some of whom were relatives, so they grew up with religious influences.
 After her brother attended the Boston Latin School, he moved to Cambridge to prepare to enroll at Harvard.
 Since she and her brother were close, Senda spent part of her mid-teens in Cambridge.
-Following his graduation from Harvard, Bernard moved to Europe, eventually settling in Italy, where he began a career as an art critic.